-A list of PLPs was shared with Curiocity, courtesy of the ministry, and let’s just say we get it.
-And we’re questioning these choices – “COOCHIE” really?
+A list of PLPs was shared with Curiocity, courtesy of the ministry, and some of these make us shake our heads.

-Before we get into the thick of it, it’s important to note that PLP applications will also be rejected if the letters/number combinations are found to be “objectionable” under these categories:
+Before we dive right in, it’s important to note that PLP applications will also be rejected if the letters/number combinations are found to be “objectionable” under certain criteria:

 - Sexual references